bmartel/phperclip/README.md

 To get Phperclip ready for use in your project, take the usual steps for setting up a Laravel 4 pacakge.

- * Add `tippingcanoe/phperclip` to your `composer.json` file.
+ * Add `bmartel/phperclip` to your `composer.json` file.
  * Run `composer update` at the root of your project.
  * Edit your `app/config/app.php` file and add:
-   * `'TippingCanoe\Phperclip\ServiceProvider',` into the `providers` array
+   * `'Bmartel\Phperclip\ServiceProvider',` into the `providers` array
-   * `'Phperclip' => 'TippingCanoe\Phperclip\Facade',` into the `aliases` array
+   * `'Phperclip' => 'Bmartel\Phperclip\Facade',` into the `aliases` array
- * Run the migration `./artisan migrate --package="tippingcanoe/phperclip"`
+ * Run the migration `./artisan migrate --package="bmartel/phperclip"`
- * Take a project-level copy of the configuration `./artisan config:publish tippingcanoe/phperclip`
+ * Take a project-level copy of the configuration `./artisan config:publish bmartel/phperclip`

 ```
-Note: If you are using type-hinted dependency injection in your project, as a convenience Phperclip binds the type `TippingCanoe\Phperclip\Service` in the container.
+Note: If you are using type-hinted dependency injection in your project, as a convenience Phperclip binds the type `Bmartel\Phperclip\Service` in the container.
 ```

 ## Configuration

 ### File Name Generation
-File names are generated using an injected class which implements `TippingCanoe\Phperclip\Contracts\FileNameGenerator`.
-By default, Phperclip uses its own implementation of the file name generator `TippingCanoe\Phperclip\FileNameGenerator`.
+File names are generated using an injected class which implements `Bmartel\Phperclip\Contracts\FileNameGenerator`.
+By default, Phperclip uses its own implementation of the file name generator `Bmartel\Phperclip\FileNameGenerator`.
 It is set in the config as:

 ```
-	'filename_generator' => 'TippingCanoe\Phperclip\FileNameGenerator'
+	'filename_generator' => 'Bmartel\Phperclip\FileNameGenerator'
 ```

 This implementation takes an md5 hash of the json result of the files options and attributes.
 If you wish to generate the filename using other means, create your own implementation, and include the class as the value of filename_generator in Phperclip's `config.php` file.

 ### Storage
 If you open the copy of `config.php` that was created during setup, you will see it is already populated with configuration options for the most typical of setups.
-The `TippingCanoe\Phperclip\Storage\Filesystem` driver is the most basic which simply stores image files in your site's public directory.
+The `Bmartel\Phperclip\Storage\Filesystem` driver is the most basic which simply stores image files in your site's public directory.

 #### Amazon S3 Driver
 Replace the filesystem driver configuration in the 'config.php' file with the Amazon AWS configuration below.